 The TESOL Summer Institute is a professional development program for language teaching professionals at different stages of their careers.
 Offered once a year on our New York City campus, it attracts international and national participants.
 It comprises 80 hours of instruction, which include both an online pre-arrival orientation and a post-course tutorial.

 Each summer we offer as many as three simultaneous courses, of which you take one.
 You are welcome to come back for future summer institutes to complete all three courses.

-The core faculty members are Scott Thornbury, Jeremy Harmer, Gabriel Diaz Maggioli, and Lesley Painter-Farrell.
+The core faculty members are Scott Thornbury, Jeremy Harmer, Elka Todeva, Alison Rice, Gabriel Diaz Maggioli, and Lesley Painter-Farrell.
 Each summer we also invite visiting faculty and guest speakers to run sessions in either the courses or the professional development program.

 Admission to a Broadway show is not included.
 However, we will provide you with information on obtaining discounted tickets to current shows.

 The TESOL Professional Development program consists of a series of after-class activities that are open to the general ELT community in the tri-state area.
-Activities include workshops, seminars, concerts, and talks by recognized local ELT professionals.
-An evening of oral histories offers participants in all three courses an opportunity to interact with colleagues and faculty.
+They include workshops, seminars, concerts, and talks by prestigious ELT professionals.

 Yes, we have planned a series of social events during your stay.
 Your two-week program will include surprise guests.